 The appointment of Justice Gogoi as CJI is in line with the convention normally followed for deciding who will take office, despite several months of speculation in legal circles over whether the government would try to supersede him.

-Rumours that his involvement in the press conference had earned the ire of the central government as well, had become so prominent, that Union Minister for Law and IT Ravi Shankar Prasad was openly asked about this at a recent press conference.
+Rumours that his involvement in the unprecedented press conference by four senior judges of the Supreme Court in January 2018 had earned the ire of the central government, had become so prominent, that Union Minister for Law and IT Ravi Shankar Prasad was openly asked about this at a press conference.

 Prasad’s answer to the question was:

 “There was no reason to doubt the intention of the government.
 There is a convention in place and let CJI forward the name of his successor and then the government would discuss on it.” [sic]

 But what is the ‘convention’ in place?
 What is the importance of the CJI’s recommendation?
 And what discussions can the government have on it?

 The Constitution of India includes no details about how the Chief Justice of India is to be appointed.
 Article 124(1) says that there “shall be a Supreme Court of India consisting of a Chief Justice of India”, but is silent on the criteria or procedure for appointing a CJI.
 The only provision in the Constitution which mentions anything about the appointment of a CJI is Article 126 — which deals with the appointment of an acting CJI.

 In the absence of any Constitutional provision or statute, we have to look to convention and custom to determine who will be the next CJI.

 The ‘convention in place’ is a relatively straightforward one — when the current/incumbent CJI retires (all Supreme Court judges retire at the age of 65) the senior-most judge of the apex court among those remaining becomes the CJI.